int32bit/term.js/README.md

 ## Add new command

 Edit `js/commands.js` and add a command function with the prefix of `do_`.
-For example, assume you need implement `hello` command, you may append following code in `commands.js`:
+For example, assume you want to implement `hello` command, you may append following code in `commands.js`:

 ```js
 function do_hello(args)